-A "fill-in" Officer for the RSAT Program makes the community members call him "Daddy" whenever he is working a shift in RSAT or relieving a RSAT Officer.
+➤ A "fill-in" Officer for the RSAT Program makes the community members call him "Daddy" whenever he is working a shift in RSAT or relieving a RSAT Officer.

-Emotional Boundaries
+Emotional Boundaries (2)

-- A "fill-in" Officer for the RSAT Program makes the community members call him "Daddy" whenever he is working a shift in RSAT or relieving a RSAT Officer. - An educator offers to be an AA sponsor to one of the RSAT community members
+- ➤ A "fill-in" Officer for the RSAT Program makes the community members call him "Daddy" whenever he is working a shift in RSAT or relieving a RSAT Officer. - > An educator tells his students about his close friendship with the Warden and stories about their hunting trips together.

-Emotional Boundaries
+Emotional Boundaries (3)

-- A "fill-in" Officer for the RSAT Program makes the community members call him "Daddy" whenever he is working a shift in RSAT or relieving a RSAT Officer. - An educator offers to be an AA sponsor to one of the RSAT community members - > A facilitator shares the gruesome details of his divorce during a Healthy Relationships group with clients
+- ➤ A "fill-in" Officer for the RSAT Program makes the community members call him "Daddy" whenever he is working a shift in RSAT or relieving a RSAT Officer. - An educator tells his students about his close friendship with the Warden and stories about their hunting trips together. - A facilitator shares the gruesome details of his divorce during a Healthy Relationships group with clients